apache/dolphinscheduler/docs/docs/en/faq.md

 ​		3, Copy the deployment directory from worker server that has already deployed

-​		4, Go to bin dir, then start worker server and logger server
+​		4, Go to bin dir, then start worker server

         ```
         ./dolphinscheduler-daemon.sh start worker-server
-        ./dolphinscheduler-daemon.sh start logger-server
         ```

 ---